 Writer’s block, brain freeze, lacking inspiration or motivation – whatever you call it, all of us, even in creative industries, have experienced the daunting feeling of not knowing what to write next.
 This is especially pertinent now, since we’re all spending a lot more time at home without much opportunity to meet with different people and visit new places, both of which are usually excellent fodder for creativity.

 Whether working on a strategy or writing thought leadership, our roles at a B2B PR agency require creativity.
 One of our team’s core values is a quote from Henri Matisse: “creativity takes courage,” and we take that to heart.
 Our weekly brainstorms, for instance, begin with a warm-up to help melt away brain freeze so that we can be at our most creative.
-Here are some tips, resources and sources of inspiration that we at TopLine have turned to over the past month.
+Here are some tips, resources and sources of inspiration that we have turned to over the past month.

 Inspirational suggestions to read, watch and listen to